The Costumed Adventurer Simulation Engine: the Complete Rules

 Last, but not Least:

-For reference: the material herein is not at all complete.
+For reference: the material herein is not at all finished.
 It's 'living writing', as it were, which is still something I have to bend my head around.
 It's highly subject to change; if you wish to comment as I create, feel free - I will either justify what I'm doing rationally or go with suggestions and give credit.
-Most of it's really in my head already, but regardless.
+Mind you, I've put paid to most of the CASE at this point.